- CS2

 |---|---|---|

 These ranges are not strict rules.
-The best eDPI depends on your mousepad space, playstyle, monitor setup, and the games you play most.
+The best eDPI depends on your mousepad size, hand movement, monitor setup, FOV, role, and the game you play most.

 Frequently Asked Questions